dianageek-ai/dianageek-ai/README.md

 I'm not all that employable anymore.
 - I ask too many questions
 - I'm too critical
-- If anyone is going to waste my time, it had better be me.
-No one else is allowed to do that.
+- If anyone is going to waste my time, it had better be me